ARMmbed/mbed-os-5-docs/docs/refs/configuring_mbed_os.md

-### Configuring mbed OS
+### Configuring Arm Mbed OS

-[A document about configuring mbed OS.
+[A document about configuring Arm Mbed OS.
 It should include threads and their stacks and heap.]